 - how to stay safe around it.

 The Contractor Radiation Safety Course can be found at BCIT Employee Learning Center.
-To request access to this course, contact BCIT Occupational Health and Safety.
+To request access to this course, contact BCIT Health, Safety and Environment.

 The BCIT Radiation Safety Program must adhere to a number of regulations.
 Below are a list of the primary sources of these regulations